opf/openproject/docs/user-guide/time-and-costs/reporting/README.md

 ![User-guide-cost-reports-export](User-guide-cost-reports-export.png)

-You can then continue working in the Excel spreadsheet to filter, group, or import in different systems.
+You can then continue working in the Excel spreadsheet to filter, group, or import the data in different systems.

 ![Excel export time and cost reports](image-20200212131921959.png)